erik1968/analog-smith21/content/pages/index.md

       ##### ![](/images/Erik_AS_CompleteLogo_v5-2021ess\_800x800.png)

-      #### *>>> Hello, thank you for stopping by..
+      ##### *>>> Hello, thank you for stopping by..
 What can I help you with?
       That's exactly why I started this site!
-So, 1st:: Please snoop around a little more and you will know what I can help you with in the realms of:
-      Visual + UX + Web + Photo + Music related projects*
+1st things 1st!
+I only ask that you snoop around a little more and then I think that you will know what I can help you with in the realms of: Visual + UX + Web + Photo + Music related projects*

       > *I have a lot of practice with + dig doing Re-Design & Re-mix projects*